Like most of people, we regard our pet as family. When they lose their mobility and activity, we do everything we can to support our pet.

 - Nutritional supplementing with a joint supplement.

-Arthritis is a degenerative condition that affects one or more joints, and can effect dogs of any age, but is more commonly associated with older and aging dogs.
+Injuries or early wear and tear can effect dogs of any age, but is more commonly associated with older and aging dogs.
 It can result in changes to the cartilage, fluid, bones and capsule of the joint.

 - The joints most commonly affected are the hip, knee, elbow, shoulder, carpus and spinal column

 - Traumatic injuries that result in joint instability

 - Obesity - being overweight increases the forces acting on the joint